reflex-frp/reflex-frp.org/doc/overview.rst

 1. Firing another ``Event``.
 2. Modification of a ``Dynamic`` Value.

-Note that there is no explicit callbacks or function calls in response to the incoming events.
+Note that there are no explicit callbacks or function calls in response to the incoming events.
 Instead there is generation of new Events and modification of Dynamic values.
 These Event and Dynamic values are then propagated to widgets which provide the appropriate response to the event.